89luca89/distrobox/docs/posts/run_libvirt_in_distrobox.md

 Optionally you can set it to autoconnect.

-Now you can simply double click the connection to activate it, you'll be prompted with a password, insert the one you used in the `passwd` step previously:
+Now you can simply double click the connection to activate it, you'll be prompted with your password, insert the same password as the host:

 ![image](https://user-images.githubusercontent.com/598882/208441932-f561af0b-9c19-45f7-bacc-d690d80b75e1.png)